yeohj0710/BOJ-AC-codes-length-scraper/README.md

 ### Purpose of the program

-How can I find easy problems on the BOJ?<br>
+How can I find easy problems on the Baekjoon Online Judge?<br>
 If you can sort problems by the average length of the answer codes or the length of the problem description, you can quickly find easy problems.<br>
 BOJ and solved.ac have a variety of sorting criteria for problems, but you can't sort by "average length of answer codes" or "length of problem description".<br>
 So we built this scraper to allow you to search for problems by adding these criteria.<br>